Kerry Ligtenberg: Playing career

 Ligtenberg last played in 2009 for the St. Paul Saints of the American Association.
 According to a Twitter post by Kevin Goldstein, Ligtenberg retired on August 6, 2009, citing a knee injury.

 Coaching career

 Ligtenberg served as pitching coach for the St. Paul Saints from 2011 to 2020.

 On April 1, 2021, Ligtenberg was named the pitching coach of the Kane County Cougars, a former Low-A Midwest League club that later moved to the American Association due to the restructuring of Minor League Baseball.
 He left the Cougars during the 2022 off season.

 Personal life

 In 2000, Ligtenberg graduated from the University of Minnesota with a degree in chemical engineering.
-He received his diploma during an on-field ceremony at Atlanta's Turner Field in September 2000.
+Frank S. Bates conferred the diploma during an on-field ceremony at Atlanta's Turner Field in September 2000.
 Ligtenberg has three children.